edbzn/blog/content/blog/introducing-convoyr/index.md

 ![Convoyr Schema](./schema.png)

-Making the Core package agnostic from Angular give us a the possibility to be compatible with another HTTP client.
-We can also imagine to use Convoyr in the server-side at long-therm.
+Making the Core package agnostic from Angular give us a the possibility to be compatible with other HTTP clients, platforms and environments (e.g. server side).

 #### Plugins